 Agrohydrological sensing and modeling for feed-forward and/or feed-back control irrigation scheduling in Heterogenous crop system

 In collaboration with an international research group coordinated by Professors Luis Santos Pereira (University of Lisboa), AgrHySMo is reviewing studies performed in the last decades on crop coefficients for woody perennial crops.
-This collaboration aims to upgrade the crop coefficient listed in tables 12 (single crop coefficient, Kc) and 17 (basal crop coefficient, Kcb) of the FAO 56 paper (Allen et al., 1998).
+This collaboration aims to upgrade the crop coefficient listed in the new tables 6.10 (single crop coefficient, Kc) and 7.1-4 (basal crop coefficient, Kcb) of the new FAO 56 paper (Allen et al., 2025).

-In this context, we developed a new conceptualization of the crop coefficient, named eustress crop coefficient.
-In particular, to quantify this coefficient, our method applies the inverse modeling approach (Paleari et al., 2017).
-This allows developing in-silico ideo-factors that can be used a priori to adjust the crop coefficient, on which farmers should focus to develop profitable irrigation water saving.
-Furthermore, these factors define the Ks eustress, which characterizes a specific crop, in a specific environment, and under a specific water-saving strategy.
+In this context, a new conceptualisation of the crop coefficient, named eustress, was developed.
+In particular, to quantify this coefficient, our method applies the inverse modelling approach (Paleari et al., 2017).
+This enables the development of in-silico ideofactors that can be used a priori to adjust the crop coefficient, on which farmers should focus to develop profitable irrigation water-saving strategies.
+Furthermore, these factors define the Ks eustress, which characterises a specific crop, in a specific environment, and under a specific water-saving strategy.
 As a result, the agrohydrological models are able to adjust the crop coefficient for the eustress factors, once the target of the irrigation water-saving strategy is known (magnitude of the eustressor to be applied and its distribution within the growth cycle).
 The eustress-adjusting coefficient, Ks eustress, will adjust the crop coefficients (Kc or Kcb), which are proposed in FAO56 for the estimation of the crop water requirements.
 Consequently, Kc or Kcb will consider the effect of the water deficit needed to reach a prefixed beneficial target (i.e. the amount of °Brix, bioactive substance, water use efficiency).

 Deliverable